Frustration-induced emergent Hilbert space fragmentation: Introduction

-where $S_{i}^{\mu}$ for $\mu=x,y,z$ are spin-1/2 operators on site $i$, and $J_{ij}$, $J_{ij}^{z}$ are the strengths of the \textit{XY} and Ising interactions respectively on a pair of sites $(i,j)$.
-While the \textit{XXZ} model harbors both ice and non-ice states, we also consider its versions projected to the ice manifold alone.
-Among the rich diversity of possible models, we study (1) the easy-axis first, second and third nearest neighbor \textit{XXZ} model and its projected version, introduced by Balents, Fisher and Girvin (BFG)~\cite{balents_2002_prb}, in the latter a ``three-up, three-down'' ice rule emerges on hexagonal motifs, (2) the easy-plane nearest-neighbor \textit{XXZ} Hamiltonian, with exact three-coloring ground states at $J_z/J=-1/2$~\cite{changlani_2018_prl,changlani_2019_prb}, and (3) a projected three-coloring model~\cite{cepas_2011_prb} with exponentially many three-coloring states that satisfy the rule of ``one red, one blue, and one green'' on every triangular motif.
-These limiting cases of the \textit{XXZ} model provide anchor points for the general phenomenology of scars and glassy dynamics of spin-$1/2$ models on the kagome lattice.
+where $S_{i}^{\mu}$ for $\mu=x,y,z$ are spin-1/2 operators on site $i$, and $J_{ij}^{\perp}$, $J_{ij}^{z}$ are respectively the strengths of the XY and Ising interactions on a pair of sites $(i,j)$.
+While the XXZ model harbors both ice and nonice states, we also consider its versions projected to the ice manifold.
+Among the rich diversity of possible models, we study (1) the easy-axis first-, second-, and third-nearest-neighbor XXZ model and its projected version, introduced by Balents, Fisher, and Girvin (BFG)~\cite{balents_2002_prb}, where a ``three-up, three-down'' icelike rule on every hexagonal motif emerges, (2) the easy-plane nearest-neighbor XXZ Hamiltonian, with exact three-coloring ground states at $J^z_{ij}/J^{\perp}_{ij}=-1/2$~\cite{changlani_2018_prl,changlani_2019_prb}, and (3) a projected three-coloring model~\cite{cepas_2011_prb} with exponentially many three-coloring states that satisfy the rule of ``one red, one blue, and one green'' on every triangular motif.
+These limiting cases of the XXZ model provide anchor points for the general phenomenology of scars and glassy dynamics of spin-$1/2$ models on the kagome lattice.